 All related party transactions that were entered into during the financial year were on an arm's length basis and were in the ordinary course of business.
-There are no materially significant related party transactions made by the Company with Promoters, Directors, Key Managerial Personnel or other designated persons which may have a potential conflict with the interest of the Company at large.
-All Related Party Transactions entered during the year were placed before the Audit Committee for review and approval.
+There were no materially significant related party transactions made by the Company with Promoters, Directors, Key Managerial Personnel or other designated persons which may have a potential conflict with the interest of the Company at large.

-The particulars of related parties transactions referred to in subsection (1) of section 188 of the Companies Act, 2013 including certain arm's length transactions under third proviso thereto are disclosed in Form No. AOC -2 in Annexure III forming part of the Board's Report.
+The particulars of every contract and arrangement entered into by the Company with related parties referred to in sub section (1) of section 188 of the Act including certain arm's length transactions under third proviso thereto are disclosed in Form No. AOC 2 in Annexure III and form part of this Report.

-SHARE CAPITAL
+SHARES CAPITAL

-We have one class of shares-equity share of par value of Rs.10 each.
-Our authorized share capital is Rs.
-370,000,000 divided in to 37,000,000 equity shares of Rs.
+The Company has one class of shares-equity share of par value of Rs.10 each.
+The authorized share capital is Rs.
+320,000,000 divided in to 32,000,000 equity shares of Rs.
 10 each.
 The issued subscribed and paid up Equity Share Capital stood at Rs.
-353,642,520/divided into 35,364,252 equity shares of Rs.
+290,141,000/- divided in to 29,014,100 equity shares of Rs.
 10 each as at March 31, 2018 which is same as at March 31, 2017.